 - Grand Canyon (there are some nice helicopter tours and lots of bus tours if you don’t have a car).

-You can also read about the best places and experiences in our Vegas attractions guide via the link below.
+You can read more about the best places and experiences in and near Vegas via the link below.
 Check it out!

 Las Vegas Travel FAQ

 You could see the best of Las Vegas in 24 hours, but you could also find plenty to do each day if you spent a week here.
 In general, 3 – 4 days or a long weekend is a good amount of time for your first trip to Vegas.
 This will allow you to see all the highlights and maybe even take an excursion or two outside the city.